vmware/powershell-module-for-vmware-cloud-foundation-reporting/docs/documentation/functions/Publish-ClusterDrsRule.md

 Publish-ClusterDrsRule -server [sddc_manager_fqdn] -user [admin_username] -pass [admin_password] -workloadDomain [workload_domain_name]
 ```

-This example will return cluster DRS rules from all clusters in vCenter managed by SDDC Manager for a specified workload domain named.
+This example will return cluster DRS rules from all clusters in vCenter managed by SDDC Manager for a specified workload domain.

 ## Parameters